• Skip to primary navigation

 The results?

-Marcus appeared on the world renowned Social Media Examiner podcast to discuss the success of his strategy.
+Marcus appeared Social Media Examiner podcast to discuss the success of his strategy.

 Give It Away Free?
 WTF!
 You’re Crazy!

-There’s a hard-to-swallow sticking point blocking the way to the helpful-free-marketing approach, and it’s a reasonable objection.
+There’s a hard-to-swallow sticking point blocking the way to this helpful hype-free marketing approach I’m describing, and it’s a reasonable objection. 🤔

 Why give away information for free?
 That’s a common concern.

-There’s no doubt that some people will try to install their own swimming pools, but for those who recognise their own limitations, who will they turn to when they want the job done professionally?
+There’s no doubt that some people will try to install their own swimming pools, but for those who recognise their own limitations – or those with the money – who do you think will they turn to when they want the job done professionally?
+They’ll choose the brand that has proven – repeatedly – that they are the true experts. 🔧🎖️

 A Drop of Honey

 Business is about giving people what they want and what they need.
-Because modern economics hinges on the consumption of information, you must use your “info giveaways” as a loss leader model.
+Because modern economics hinges on the consumption of information, use your “info giveaways” as a loss leader model, like those tasty free samples you can get at a deli. 🍇🧀

 If you’ve read How to Win Friends and Influence People you’ll remember chapter 4 in part 3 – “A drop of honey” – paraphrasing Abraham Lincoln’s “A drop of honey catches more flies than a gallon of gall.”